 Breast Health Patient Navigators are registered nurses with expertise in breast health and breast cancer.
 They assist patients and families by ensuring they receive information and support.
-The navigators sent you this booklet and breast pillow.

-If you are newly diagnosed with breast cancer and you have not already been in contact with the Breast Health Patient Navigators you will receive three telephone calls:
+If you are newly diagnosed with breast cancer and you have not already been in contact with the Breast Health Patient Navigators you will receive a telephone check in call: